gdamjan/tt-rss-service/README.md

 ## Quick Start

-Get the latest image from a [Github release](https://github.com/gdamjan/tt-rss-service/releases/), into `/var/lib/portables` and then run:
+Get the latest image from [Github releases](https://github.com/gdamjan/tt-rss-service/releases/), into `/var/lib/portables` and then run:

 ```sh
 portablectl attach --enable --now tt-rss
 ```

-The service **has** to be configured in the `/etc/tt-rss/config.php` file before it's started, see bellow.
+The service **has** to be configured in the `/etc/tt-rss/config.php` file before it's started (see bellow).
 All state will be kept in `/var/lib/private/tt-rss`.

-The running service is available via the `/run/tt-rss.sock` uwsgi socket that can be used in nginx.
-I choose to use an nginx out of the service so that it can be shared with other services, and it makes integration with LetsEncrypt/certbot easier.
-I also use an external database.

 ## Application configuration

-The service is configured by the `/etc/tt-rss/config.php` file (make sure it's mode 644, ie readable by the service), copy/paste the following snippet, and edit to your liking:
+The service is configured by the `/etc/tt-rss/config.php` file (make sure it's mode 644, ie. readable by the service), copy/paste the following snippet, and edit to your liking:

 Example: